KimBurgess/time-machine/README.md

-# Time Machine
+# ACA Place

-An analytics API for [ACAEngine](https://github.com/acaprojects/ruby-engine) designed to work with modern BI tools.
+An analytics API for [ACAEngine](https://docs.acaengine.com) designed to work with modern BI tools.
 Provides medium to long-term storage of events of interest within ACA enabled environments.

 # Setup